Predictia/AQUA/docs/sphinx/source/configuration.rst

 Configuration
 =============

-AQUA configuration is based on a configuration folder `config` which includes a few different files, both local and machine-dependent.
+AQUA configuration is based on a configuration folder `config`, which includes a few different files, both local and machine-dependent.
-The `config.yml` includes the most important path to be stored.
+The `config.yml` includes the most crucial path to be stored.

-Then, machine-dependent folders are used to specify the properties of the data access and of the AQUA functions, as the interpolation features.
+Then, machine-dependent folders are used to specify the data access properties and the AQUA functions as the interpolation features.

 The `config` folder is structured as follows: